chicocheco/krouzky/README.md

    dokku letsencrypt:cron-job --add
    ```
     - enable Django security settings by setting `ENVIRONMENT` env. variable `dokku config:set vyberaktivitu ENVIRONMENT=production`
-    - do a deploy check `dokku run vyberaktivitu python manage.py check --deploy` and open the website to check
+    - do a deploy check `dokku --rm run vyberaktivitu python manage.py check --deploy` and open the website to check
     whether there are no infinite redirects
     - add and link persistent storage for media files
     ```